 If you flip the script, there are people who saw no side effects whatsoever.

-- “They help me sleep and I have no Relora side effects at all, except for maybe that I’m eating a little less,” said one customer.
+- “They help me with my insomnia and I have no Relora side effects at all, except for maybe that I’m eating a little less,” said one customer.